kedmar20/ownServer-Express-ToDoList/README.md

-# todolist101
+# ToDoList in VanillaJS + backend in Node+Express standard

-A simple Task List app running on vanila JavaScript.
+## A simple Task List app running on vanila JavaScript.
-Frontend hosting on GithubPages with Webpack: https://kedmar20.github.io/todolist101/ Backend hosting on Railway with simply my server REST API: https://todolist-backend-production-3003.up.railway.app/.
+### Frontend hosting on GithubPages with Webpack: https://kedmar20.github.io/ownServer-Express-ToDoList/
+### Backend hosting on Railway with simply my server REST API: https://todolist-backend-production-3003.up.railway.app/.

 # Built With